sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/README.md

 				print("wprks")
 				upgrade.visible=true
 ```
-looping through the data as shown above allows the user to go through options while minimzing the code for the devloper.
-For future assesments when creating a branching outputs modulated code would be designed which would loop for a varible that contains interchagable data and then presents that to the user.
+looping through the data as shown above allows the user to go through options while minimizing the code for the developer.
+For future assessments when creating a branching output modulated code would be designed which would loop for a variable that contains interchangeable data and then present that to the user.
 Allowing for more options throughout the game to be made in a shorter time.

-Research outside of class led me to a this type of modualted system [dialogic](https://github.com/dialogic-godot/dialogic).
-Using such a system throughout the dialogic assesment to present story 'choices'.
+Research outside of class led me to this type of modulated system [dialogic](https://github.com/dialogic-godot/dialogic).
+Using such a system throughout the dialogic assessment to present story 'choices'.

 ![c078f1d2-a62d-4fc4-b9aa-2da6b53eff78](https://github.com/user-attachments/assets/d22e4872-a055-4087-a70a-d7e7f68856a5)
-Taking the knowlage I already have I would build it much like my save states modulated code allowing making slots of information interchagable.
-This could be done for a dialogue system by making a text file and then putting that text into a system which checks for chracters when reading it before putting the text onto txt nodes.
+Taking the knowledge I already have I would build it much like my save states modulated code allowing making slots of information interchangeable.
+This could be done for a dialogue system by making a text file and then putting that text into a system that checks for characters when reading it before putting the text onto txt nodes.